Aloso/fastjade/README.md

   title: "Home"
 });

-// Yo can use it in Express.js: app.use('/help', function(req, res) {
+// You can use it in Express.js: app.use('/help', function(req, res) {
   res.send(FastJade.parse("help", {
     title: "Help"